New Zealand Red Cross: Disaster management

 New Zealand Red Cross has a network of emergency response volunteers in New Zealand who are taught how to react to different disasters and help New Zealanders in need.
 They work closely with the Ministry of Civil Defence and Emergency Management (MCDEM).
 There are currently 19 New Zealand Red Cross Disaster, Welfare and Support Teams (DWSTs), which are made up entirely of volunteers.
 These teams take part in disaster simulation exercises throughout New Zealand, such as earthquake or cyclone scenarios, to ensure they are prepared.

 New Zealand Red Cross has responded to national disasters such as the Christchurch earthquakes, the Hawke's Bay earthquake, the Tangiwai disaster, the Wahine disaster and most recently the June 2015 floods.

-Red Cross shops
+Red Cross Shops

-Red Cross shops started in the World War I, with the first shop opening in Cathedral Square on 1 June 1915.
+Red Cross Shops started during World War I, with the first shop opening in Cathedral Square on 1 June 1915.
 There are now 53 Red Cross shops in New Zealand, which are staffed by 1,400 volunteers.
 The shops sell second hand goods and all the money raised is used to fund New Zealand Red Cross operations.